 Whether you already create your own art or have a global brand, print-on-demand is your choice if you want to offer merch online.
 It saves you time, and money, and lets you focus on things you’re passionate about, be it creating art or leading communities.

 So, we’ve figured out all the benefits print-on-demand companies can offer you.
 Now, let’s choose the technique for your product fulfillment.
-What’s the difference between direct-to-garment and screen printing and what do they even mean?
+What’s the difference between direct-to-garment, direct-to-film, and screen printing, and what do they even mean?

 Let’s have a peek at what’s best for your online business needs.